-M2 is a secondary measurement that is read by the HART Communicator and can be displayed on the optional display.
+M2 is a secondary measurement (SV) that is read by the HART Communicator and can be displayed on the optional display.
 You might use this feature to display M1 in flow units and M2 in comparable pressure units.
 To configure this parameter, go to M2 MODE with the Next button and press Enter.
-Use the next button to select M2 LIN (linear), M2SQ<1C (square root with cutoff below 1% of calibrated pressure range), M2SQ<4L (square root with linear below 4% of calibrated pressure range), and press Enter.
+Use the Next button to select M2 LIN (linear), M2SQ<1C (square root with cutoff below 1% dp (M2 URV in linear units of dp), M2SQ<4L (square root with linear below 4% of dp (M2 URV in linear units of dp), or M2SQ<nC (square root with cutoff specified between 0 and 20% of the flow upper range value, M2 EFAC) and press Enter.